Takashiidobe/notes/src/papers/operating-systems/reflections-on-trusting-trust.md

 # Reflections on Trusting Trust

+This was Ken Thompson's ACM acceptance speech in 1984.

 Unix is written in C. The C Compiler is written in C. Firmware, anything, is generally compiled through a C compiler.

 You can't trust code that you didn't write yourself, because if your compiler has been compromised, your compiler can introduce trojan horse like code into binaries.